jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 formatters, or allowing participants to compare their work to the example solution for each exercise.

-We have also adapted a modular design for the course material -- using Markdown with Quarto, to allow easy inclusion and exlusion of individual sections included in the main document.
-This means that the content can be adapted to the length and required focus of the sessions, as well as the skill set of the audience.

 A more in-depth modification to the course would be to change the domain focus of the example code used in the exercises.
 Whilst the course could be taught to any researchers as-is, we felt that that matching the code to the domain of the participants allowed them to focus on the content we were teaching rather than focussing on the code itself.
-To make this change would require a different example code and then working backwards through tthe exercises to introduce 'bad' code to be dealt with.
+To make this change would require a different example code and then working backwards through the exercises to introduce 'bad' code to be dealt with.

 Finally, we encourage participants to feed experiences back into the project, either via a GitHub issue or pull request.